What Is A Business Broker For Retiring Business Owners

 While we’ve presented plenty of helpful tips on how to sell your small business in California, contacting a business broker near you, or preparing a business exit strategy can be the difference between selling your small business and almost selling your small business.

 It is estimated that only 25% of privately held small businesses actually sell.
-Increase your odds by getting a professional business broker to assist you.
+Getting a professional business broker to assist you can increase your odds.

-Mainstreet businesses simply refer to a smaller company considering selling or exiting their business.
-Examples of a main street business exit planning include:
+Mainstreet businesses refer to a smaller company considering selling or exiting its business.
+Examples of a leading street business exit planning include:

-• The seller looking to retire or move into another venture.
+• The Seller is looking to retire or move into another venture.

-• Several buyers may bid against each other, elevating your business’ value.
+• Several buyers may bid against each other, elevating your business’s value.

 • You’re more likely to negotiate a higher price when you sell to a competitor as opposed to an outside party.

-Additionally, using a Mainstreet business broker can help give you a competitive edge in the market and eliminate or reduce friction points or roadblocks in the selling process.
+Using a business broker can help give you a competitive edge in the market and eliminate or reduce friction points or roadblocks in the selling process.

 Is your business worth $3 million and above?
 See how to exit/sell a business in the lower middle market category.

-If you are considering valuing and selling your business or medical practice within six to twelve months, give Andrew Rogerson, a certified business broker based in Sacramento, California, a Call Toll-Free at (844) 414-9700 or email him at support@rogersonbusinessservices.com services the whole state of California.
+If you are considering valuing and selling your business or medical practice within six to twelve months, call Andrew Rogerson, a certified business broker based in Sacramento, California, Toll-Free at (844) 414-9700 or email him at support@rogersonbusinessservices.com.
+He services the whole state of California.

 This is part of the tips for hiring a business broker in California series ->